 This paper argues that the GBA initiative is an overly ambitious plan with very few policy instruments and little regulatory flexibility.
 It contends that the tensions between the GBA’s intended goals and the means of policy implementation are jointly resulted by three factors:

-Beijing’s emerging inclination toward using regional planning as an instrument to polic center-local relations and cement its national security interests rather than using it as a mere instrument of economic governance.
+Beijing’s emerging inclination toward using regional planning as an instrument to police center-local relations and cement its national security interests rather than using it as a mere instrument of economic governance.

-The declining room for policy experimentation at the local level, which reduces the state’ responsiveness to local demands and capacity to learn from mistakes.
+The declining room for policy experimentation at the local level, which reduces the state’s responsiveness to local demands and capacity to learn from mistakes.

 The historical and strategic importance of the Pearl River Delta to the People’s Republic of China (PRC), which causes Beijing to prioritize the political interests of PRD integration much more than its pursuit for regional development in China’s other macroregions.